Javiehz/SimpsonsAPI/README.md

-Some issues are useless, but this exercise was done to practice
+Some issues/branches are useless, but this exercise was done to practice